McCarthy blocked from Speakership as House moves to second ballot

-A group of 19 hardline House Republicans blocked GOP Leader Kevin McCarthy (R-Calif.) from securing the gavel on the first vote to elect a Speaker on Tuesday, sending the House to a second ballot for the first time in a century.
+A group of 19 hard-line House Republicans blocked GOP Leader Kevin McCarthy (Calif.) from securing the gavel on the first vote to elect a Speaker on Tuesday, sending the House to a second ballot for the first time in a century.

 No members voted “present” or were absent, which would have lowered the threshold that McCarthy must meet to get majority support.